-Although offices are generally safer than areas in which you have to commit to manual labour tasks, offices still have common workplace injuries that you should be aware of.
-This guide will help those that have been injured in the office to know their rights and explain how you can prevent some of the most common workplace injuries.
+Certainly offices are generally safer than areas in which you have to commit to manual labour tasks.
+But these days, offices still have common workplace injuries that you should be aware of.
+This guide will help those suffering injury in the office to know their rights.
+In addition, it will explain how you can prevent some of the most common workplace injuries.

 What are the Most Common Office Injuries?

-Repetitive strain injuries such as muscle and tendon sprains and hindrances to vision are caused by the intensive use of certain parts of your body.
-For instance, you may get wrist pain if you are typing for extensive periods and eye strain from using the computer for extended lengths of time.
+Repetitive strain injuries include muscle, tendon sprains and vision hindrances.
+These often happen through the intensive use of certain body parts.
+For instance, you may get wrist pain if you are typing for extensive periods.
+Alternatively, you might also suffer eye strain from using the computer for lengthy amounts of time.
 To prevent these, you should adjust your workstation to your own needs.
 For instance, by adjusting the angle of your keyboard or turning down the brightness on your computer, if possible.

 What Should You Do in the Event of Injury?